vlitzke/kitchenflies/README.md

 # Kitchen flies

-This entire pipeline is a synthesis from multiple sources (the DNASeq pipeline, following Kapun's DrosEU work, albeit in slightly more detail).
+This entire pipeline is a synthesis from multiple sources - never my own code/mostly not my own words - from the DNASeq pipeline (Kapun's DrosEU work) and its associated resources, albeit in *slightly* more detail!